 Has 16 trails, two terrain parks, and night skiing.
 Group ski lessons for ages 3 and older; snowboarding lessons for ages 7 and older.
 Registration required for private lessons.

 785 Washington Road, Woodbury

-Closest Connecticut ski area to NYC with 20 snow tube runs, three tubing parks, and night tubing.
+Closest Connecticut ski area to NYC with snow tube runs and two tubing parks.
 Learn to ski/snowboard group lessons and private lessons available.
-Skiing and snowboarding camps offered during February school break.
+Skiing and snowboarding camps offered during holidays.
 Discounts available; check the website.

 200 Campgaw Road, Mahwah